Hello! Thanks for stopping by.

 I am the author of the Beauties from Ashes series of books and co-author of a devotional study journal called Legacy: Living NOW for Future Generations.
 I am also the editor of SoCal Christian Voice—a division of One Christian Voice media with over 20 divisions across the United States.
 We share Christian news with local, state, national, and world focus.
 In addition to news, we share devotions, Christian entertainment, books, recipes, and more.

 I also dabble in poetry, write freelance for my local newspaper, magazines, web articles as well as devotions and studies.

-I have been married to Scott for twenty-eight years.
+I have been married to Scott for thirty years.
 We have three wonderful grown-up children.
-My oldest is Kevin who serves in the Airforce and is newly married to Michelle.
-Chad is my middle son who is a worship leader and is also newly married to Katie.
+My oldest is Kevin who serves in the Airforce and is married to Michelle.
+They have one child, Luke (my first grandchild!).
+Chad is my middle son who is a worship leader and married to Katie.
 My daughter, Charity is a journalism major working as a reporter.

 Jesus is the center of my life, but He wasn’t always.

 I gave my life to Jesus at twelve years old because I didn’t want to go to hell.
 I went to church and called myself a Christian for years.
 It wasn’t until my early twenties that I realized something was missing.